The LIJ Hearing and Speech Center provides the following services:

 The role of the teacher of the deaf can be broken down into three areas:

 Accessibility, language & auditory development, and self-advocacy.
 It is the role of the teacher of the deaf to educate and consult with the classroom teachers to provide an accessible learning environment for the student with hearing loss.
 Teachers of the deaf and hard of hearing support student's auditory skills and language development.
 The last big job of the teacher of the deaf is to teach self-advocacy skills.
 Students with hearing loss will typically live with a hearing loss their entire lives and will be required to advocate for themselves in school, college, the workplace, and in life.
 My favorite part of being an itinerant TOD is being able to provide exactly what a student needs, when they need it.
 When I am in their class, I am only thinking about their accessibility, their progress, and their goals.
 I love my job!
 I love the team of professionals I get to work with, my students and their families.
 The breakthrough in this technology is incredible and I am grateful to teach in such a specialized field.
-If you want to connect with myself or other children and families with hearing loss I can be reached by email, Meskridg@esboces.org."
+If you want to connect with myself or other children and families with hearing loss I can be reached by email, Meskridg@esboces.org.

 Cochlear Connect